jamin3000/Flight-Delay---Decision-Tree-Regressors-and-Classifiers/README.md

 # Flight-Delay---Decision-Tree-Regressors-and-Classifiers
 Using airport and airline data to predict 1) the duration of a flight delay and 2) whether a flight is delayed beyond 15 minutes as per FAA guidelines.
 Uses small, highly interpretable Decision Tree regressors and classifiers to achieve high accuracies.

+Overhauled and changed into a regressor from: https://www.kaggle.com/code/gcdatkin/flight-cancellation-prediction/notebook

+This is a wide re-jigging of the code and models into one which can accurately predict the duration of the departure delay (analogous to arrival delay) and whether there is a delay at all based on the input features.

+The original and other notebooks floating around have focused on the mathematical presence of a delay (any departure > scheduled departure time) that can lead to some seriously high accuracies that do not adequately inform a perspective on airline delays.
+Delays of concern are only greater than 15+ mins according to the FAA, and the scale of each delay varies widely to the point of extreme difference between a 20 minute delay and a 3 hour delay.
+If we consider the outcomes for an airline or airport when it comes to delays, every minute is of interest.
+A model that accurately predicts whether a flight will experience a mean 15 minute delay is not nearly as useful as one that can predict a delay at 20 minutes, as this is when penalties and claims may kick in.
+Further, predicting the scale of the delay based on the input information is enormously helpful in determining what resources should be allocated to a delay response.

+As such, this notebook is split into two sections, regression and classification, each addressing a different hypothetical business case for what to predict.
+The results show that predicting the magnitude of a delay is much easier than predicting whether a delay will occur at all.
+Decision Trees are used for all models as both regressors and classifiers, with minimal tuning on depth.
+Decision Trees are a versatile and highly interpretable classifier, whose features are extremely suitable to this proposed case.